 The Best (and Worst) Best Man Speech Ever

-Hello, gentlemen!
-Whether you singlehandedly found your way here or a considerate female friend sent you this article, welcome to Brides.com.
-(Sorry about all the pink, but, hey, it's 2018 and colors are nonbinary.)
+Hello, best man (or woman)!
+Whether you singlehandedly found your way here or a considerate friend sent you this article, welcome to Brides.com.
+(Sorry about all the pink, but, hey, we're well into a new era and colors are nonbinary.)
 First off—congrats, my friend.
 You've been declared "best man."
 That's literally the most superlative title ever conceived.
 Ready to earn it?

 We also decided to take advantage of Litt's generosity and interrogated him with the gumption of a nosy aunt at an open bar reception.
 Below, his thoughts on (ugh) actually getting started, reading the room, and WWOD—What Would Obama Do?